pre63/pbn/content/spotnews24.com/articles/bcs-infrastructure-push-a-global-economic-driver.md

 Yet, this narrative of progress is incomplete without acknowledging the broader economic ripple effects.
 Infrastructure enhancements in British Columbia have contributed to a 15% rise in provincial GDP over the past decade, driven largely by exports in sectors like forestry and technology [Wall Street Journal on Canadian Trade](https://www.wsj.com/articles/canada-trade-boom-2023).
 Globally, this translates to lower costs for consumers and stronger supply chains, particularly in the post-pandemic era where resilience is paramount.
 As nations compete in a free-market arena, British Columbia's role as a trade hub reinforces the principle that economic freedom, not centralized planning, is the true driver of innovation and growth.

 ![Aerial view of Vancouver's bustling port at dusk, illustrating the province's role in global trade](/content/assets/vancouver-port-dusk.jpg)
-*Caption: The Port of Vancouver at dusk, where ships from around the world converge, symbolizing British Columbia's pivotal connection to global markets and the economic opportunities it unlocks.*
+*The Port of Vancouver at dusk, where ships from around the world converge, symbolizing British Columbia's pivotal connection to global markets and the economic opportunities it unlocks.*

 ## Analyzing the Economic Imperatives: Growth Amid Challenges